 ICICI Bank Receives GST Tax Demand Order Worth ₹50.38 Crores from Maharashtra Department

-ICICI Bank received an Order in Appeal from Maharashtra GST Department on February 21, 2026, confirming a tax demand of ₹50,38,09,792 plus equivalent penalty and interest.
-This follows an original order from January 4, 2025, which the bank had appealed.
-The appellate authority upheld the original demand, but ICICI Bank plans to contest through further appeal within prescribed timelines.
+ICICI Bank has received an Order in Appeal from Maharashtra GST Department confirming a tax demand of ₹50,38,09,792 along with equivalent penalty and interest amounts.
+The appellate authority upheld the original demand without relief, and the bank disclosed this through regulatory filing on February 22, 2026, while indicating plans to contest through further legal remedies.

 *this image is generated using AI for illustrative purposes only.

 ICICI Bank has received an Order in Appeal (OIA) from the Maharashtra Goods and Services Tax Department, confirming a substantial tax demand of ₹50,38,09,792 along with equivalent penalty and interest amounts.
-The bank disclosed this development through a regulatory filing on February 22, 2026.
+The bank disclosed this development through a regulatory filing on February 22, 2026, addressed to both BSE Limited and National Stock Exchange of India Limited.

 Background of GST Dispute